Really Quick Homemade Marinara Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

-Homemade tomato sauce is one of the most versatile foods you could ever learn how to cook, especially when it comes to making family dinner recipes on the fly.
+Homemade tomato sauce is one of the most versatile foods you could ever learn how to cook, especially when it comes to making dinner on the fly.

 - It’s quick!
 Marinara is one of the most basic pasta sauces.
 I’m talking about a simple sauce made with just 4 ingredients that cooks in about 15 minutes.

-- Skip the junk: Many brands of jarred marinara sauce are over-processed, and contain stuff you really don’t want or need in your life, like excessive amounts of sugar, corn syrup and sodium.
+- Skip the junk: Many brands of jarred marinara sauce are over-processed, and contain stuff you really don’t want or need in your life, like excessive amounts of sweeteners and salt.

 - Foolproof: I’ve cooked and tested this recipe hundreds (maybe thousands!) of times with many different types of tomatoes and seasonings, and it’s always a winner.